ericmjalbert/resume-generator/README.md

 # ericmjalbert-resume

 Repo with master resume.json and related scripts.
-I use [Best Resume Ever](https://github.com/salomonelli/best-resume-ever) with a [custom template](./resume_generator/pdf/templates/eric-jalbert.vue) to generate the PDF resume.
+I use [Best Resume Ever](https://github.com/salomonelli/best-resume-ever) with a [custom template](https://github.com/ericmjalbert/best-resume-ever/blob/master/src/resumes/eric-jalbert.vue) to generate the PDF resume.

 The real goody to this project is that it uses a [pre-trained Tensorhub model](https://tfhub.dev/google/universal-sentence-encoder/4) to modify my resume based on the bullet points of a job description.

 Here is an example of the whole script in action:

 ![make application example](/assets/example_application.gif)

+# Usage

 ## Installation